 Sheffield

 § This page gives an overview of the Sheffield local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Sheffield, known as the "Steel City," lies where the River Don and River Sheaf meet, surrounded by hills and green spaces.
 A third of the district lies within the Peak District National Park, giving it more parkland and woodland than almost any other major UK city.
 Landmarks include Sheffield Cathedral, Kelham Island Museum, and the Winter Garden, alongside vibrant neighbourhoods and cultural venues.
 Its industrial legacy as a global centre of steelmaking is balanced by a modern identity as a hub for education, innovation, and the arts.
 Sheffield’s blend of urban dynamism and natural landscapes gives it a unique character among English cities.

-The administrative boundary of Sheffield can be viewed on OpenStreetMap: District Boundary of Sheffield.
+The administrative boundary of Sheffield can also be viewed on OpenStreetMap: District Boundary of Sheffield.

 Key Facts about Sheffield